frontendlane/responsify.dev/README.md

 -   differentiate between soft and hard reload using service worker (response 200 vs 304)
     -   clear the form on hard reload
     -   state of details open vs close should be kept in sessionStorage??
--   focus restoration: restore window.document.activeElement if there is one. if not then focus the form
 -   use jest for testing, and inside it use puppeteer, not jsdom
 -   test aria-atomic
 -   update `__responsify.scss` to support `ch`